willhunt914/PIDBOX/README.md

 Our new idea was to use a very strong wire which didn't bend at all.
 This worked and our values were much less random and the movements were more controlled.

 ### Misstep #1
-One mistep was putting the battery pack on the side which led to the whole thing being unbalanced.
+One misstep was putting the battery pack on the side which led to the whole thing being unbalanced.

 ### Solution #1
 I had to put holes on the bottom for screws in order to keep it balanced.

 ### Misstep #2
-Another mistake was putting the servo so close to the ground which made the servo horn hit the base.
+Another misstake was putting the servo so close to the ground which made the servo horn hit the base.

 ### Solution #2
 I put nuts in between the servo and the servo holder so that it would add space and allow for the srvo horn to move freely.